HeliosSoftware/hfs-install/README.md

 # README

-This README describes the steps in creating a statically defined AWS VPC and Cassandra servers on EC2 instances.
+This README provides comprehensive instructions for creating a statically defined AWS VPC, Cassandra servers on EC2 instances, and additional infrastructure components using Terraform and Ansible.

 There are two high level steps in this automation:

 1. Terraform to provision the following:
-* AWS VPC network in us-east-1
+* AWS VPC networks in us-east-1
-* 2 subnets in VPC, public and private, both in us-east-1
+* 6 subnets in VPC, public and private, all in us-east-1
 * Network routing
+* EKS cluster and related configurations
+* IAM roles and policies
-* Security group
+* Security groups
 * Bastion Linux server with a public IP address (also used for NAT gateway)
 * Cassandra Linux servers

 2. Ansible automation to provision Cassandra cluster on the Linux hosts provisioned in step 1

+### Using Bash Shell ###
+You must use a bash shell to run the Terraform provisioning commands.

+### Manually Creating Key Pairs ###
+You must manually create two key pairs in your AWS account named kubectl1-keypair and worker-keypair, both of type RSA.
+The declaration of these key pairs is in the worker.tf file.

+### S3 Backend Bucket ###
+Before running Terraform, manually create an S3 backend bucket named helios-terraform-bucket in your AWS account.

 ### Preparation ###
 1. Clone this repository.